chinchalinchin/scrilla/README.md

 ## CLI Application

 > Note: the first time the CLI application is invoked, it loads a huge amount of data in the <i>/static/</i> directory.
 This may take a few moments to complete.
-Subsequent invocations of the CLI application will not take anywhere near as long.
+Subsequent invocations of the CLI application will not take anywhere near as long (unless the <b>INIT</b> environment variable is set to <i>True</i>; see [Environment section below](#CLI-Configuration). )

 First, from the project root directory, (activate your virtual environment, if using one, and) install all of the requirements,